Beverly Hills Cop III: Development and writing

-Rejected ideas for Cop III included a Robert Towne screenplay (in which Foley has to deal with his celebrity status), a scenario teaming Murphy with Sean Connery as a Scotland Yard detective, and another Axel-in-London idea where his Scotland Yard counterpart would have been played by John Cleese.
-The last would have involved British gangsters, loosely based on the real-life Kray brothers, who were captured in Detroit and transported to London by Jeffrey (Axel's friend from Beverly Hills Cop and Beverly Hills Cop II, played by Paul Reiser), and Axel would have gone overseas after the gangsters's henchmen broke them out of custody and murdered Jeffrey.
+Rejected ideas for Cop III included a Robert Towne screenplay (in which Foley has to deal with his celebrity status), a scenario teaming Murphy with Sean Connery as a Scotland Yard detective and another Axel-in-London idea where his Scotland Yard counterpart would have been played by John Cleese.
+The last would have involved British gangsters, loosely based on the real-life Kray brothers, who were captured in Detroit and transported to London by Jeffrey Friedman (Axel's friend from Beverly Hills Cop and Beverly Hills Cop II, played by Paul Reiser) and Axel would have gone overseas after the gangsters' henchmen broke them out of custody and murdered Jeffrey.
 This was scrapped because producers Don Simpson and Jerry Bruckheimer decided it was too close to the story of Michael Douglas's 1989 film Black Rain.

 When writer Steven E. de Souza was brought in, he originally wrote the story as more "Die Hard in a theme park".
 He was told that each of the rides he had designed would cost about $10 million to build and the whole film would cost about $70 million.
 When box office results for Murphy's 1992 comedy The Distinguished Gentleman came in, Paramount ordered the budget to be cut to $55 million.
 Paramount had earlier told Simpson and Bruckheimer that they would only outlay $25 million for a proposed version to be set in New York City, one of the main reasons that the producing team parted ways with the studio.
 Joel Silver was set to take over producing duties from Simpson and Bruckheimer; however, negotiations on a large budget resulted in production delays leading to Silver quitting production.
 It was at this time that producers Mace Neufeld and Robert Rehme took on the project.
 Consequently, the film became more about the investigation and less about the action.